astronomer/apache-airflow-providers-transfers/README.md

 ![Approach](./docs/images/approach.png)

-With Universal Transfer Operator, users can perform data transfers using the following transfer modes:
+With `UniversalTransferOperator`, users can perform data transfers using the following transfer modes:

 1. Non-native
 2. Native